What Is Rayon Fabric & Is It Sustainable?

-A recent study found that not only is rayon biodegradable, but it’s actually more biodegradable than other fabrics (namely, cotton).
+A recent study found that not only is rayon biodegradable, but it’s actually more biodegradable than other fibers of natural origin (namely, cotton).

 However, just because something is biodegradable doesn’t necessarily mean it’s safe to dispose of in your garden heap.

-One thing to consider for those planning on tossing a torn rayon shirt into the backyard compost—is whether it has been processed with toxic chemicals.
+One thing to consider for those planning on tossing a torn rayon shirt into their indoor compost bin—is whether it has been processed with toxic chemicals.
 Consider this when spreading your finished compost on your veggie beds.